Ecampus Student Profiles

 "The Dynamic Beaver Chicks" – April Albers, Sarah Benjamin, Jessica Graziano and Emily Sliman

-Four math teachers, separated by thousands of miles worldwide, became better educators and friends for life thanks to their Ecampus master's program.
+Four teachers, separated by thousands of miles, became friends for life thanks to their Ecampus master's program.

 Being stationed in South Carolina as a lieutenant in the U.S. Navy didn't prevent Colby from earning a master's degree in radiation health physics.